The Virtual Currency Regulation Review: Canada

 - raising a significant amount of capital from a large number of investors.

-The CSA has stated that persons facilitating offerings of virtual currencies that meet the business trigger must collect know your client information and perform suitability assessments to ensure that purchases of virtual currencies are suitable, including with respect to investment needs and objectives, financial circumstances and risk tolerance.30
+Where dealer registration is triggered, the CSA has stated that persons or companies subject to registration must collect know your client information and perform suitability assessments to ensure that purchases of virtual currencies are suitable, including with respect to investment needs and objectives, financial circumstances and risk tolerance.46

-The creation and marketing of products related to virtual currencies are also subject to derivatives-related regulatory requirements, including in relation to qualification, registration and trade data reporting in a number of Canadian jurisdictions, including specifically Quebec, where the rules in relation to OTC and exchange-traded derivatives are more fully developed.31
+The creation and marketing of products subject to registration are also subject to derivatives-related regulatory requirements, including in relation to qualification, registration and trade data reporting in a number of Canadian jurisdictions, including specifically Quebec, where the rules in relation to OTC and exchange-traded derivatives are more fully developed.47

-The CSA has also issued proposals to establish a harmonised framework of registration and business conduct requirements for OTC derivatives market participants.32 The proposals expressly define a commodity to include a cryptocurrency.
+The CSA has also issued proposals to establish a harmonised framework of registration and business conduct requirements for OTC derivatives market participants.48 The proposals expressly define a commodity to include virtual currencies.

 An exchange is a marketplace that may: